stdviv-m/javascript-essentials/readme.txt

-callbackFn:a required parameter that holds the function that is supposed to be executed on every element.it accepts four functions total:also called the accumulator and holds the initial value in the beginning and the last returned function. curValue:this is a required argument that holds the value of the current element being executed. curlndex:optional and holds the index of the current value.
+callbackFn:a required parameter that holds the function that is supposed to be executed on every element.it accepts four functions total:also called the accumulator and holds the initial value in the beginning and the last returned function. curValue:this is a required argument that holds the value of the current element being executed. curlndex : optional and holds the index of the current value.
 Array: This is also optional and holds the initial value passed to the function.
 Reducer is the action performed on the array that reduces the entire array into a single value. accumulator is the single value we get as the result.